|

 Changes the colors associated to arbitrary categories

-If there is more bands than array elements in ColorMaps, then
+If there is more bands than array elements in ColorMaps

 the associated colors.
 All categories with no corresponding entries in the Map